danistrebel/genai-factory/CONTRIBUTING.md

 - How to decouple code to setup the underlying infrastructure and the AI applications, given multiple applications should be able to reuse the same infrastructure, although each application has specific requirements (including services activation, networking, IAM and more).

-- Add model armor support to Fabric modules and here when avaialble
+- Add model armor support to Fabric modules and here when available

 - Add new AI apps